norcams/docs-enduser/docs/speculativeexecution.rst

 images in which these speculative execution issues are mitigated.
-However, the customer still needs to take action either by reprovisioning the instances using the updated images, or by updating the running images using the appropriate tools for the operating system.
+However, the customer still needs to take action either by reprovisioning the instances using the updated images, or by updating any running instances using the appropriate tools for the operating system.

 For more information regarding these security issues, refer to